UniversalDependencies/UD_Persian-Seraji/README.md

 ## LICENSE
-The treebank is developed by Mojgan Seraji and Joakim Nivre and licensed under Creative Commons Attribution 3.0 License.
+The treebank is developed by Mojgan Seraji and Joakim Nivre and licensed under Creative Commons Attribution 3.0 Unported License (CC BY 3.0).

 ## REFERENCES
 1. De Marneffe, Marie-Catherine, Bill MacCartney, and Christopher D. Manning.
 2006.
 Generating typed dependency parses from phrase structure parses.
 In Proceedings of the 5th International Conference on Language Resources and Evaluation (LREC).